DEQrmichie/heatsource-9/README.md

 ### BOUNDARY CONDITION FILE
 UserDefinedFileName.csv

-The stream flow and temperature condtions at the upstream model boundary are defined in this file.
-The boundary condtions are defined at an hourly timestep.
+The stream flow and temperature conditions at the upstream model boundary are defined in this file.
+The boundary conditions are defined at an hourly timestep.

 | DATETIME | FLOW    |TEMPERATURE|